Three Ways to Garden With Children

 - Plant in containers.
 Kids can help plant tomatoes in extra large pots.
 Or try planting herbs in smaller pots, and keep them in a sunny windowsill.
 We've successfully grown basil inside, and it was great to have fresh herbs all winter long!
 Or plant flowers in small pots to put on a porch or balcony.

-- Look around town for a community garden to rent a plot in.
+- Look around town for a community garden and rent a plot.

 - Check for any local youth classes about gardening.
 My city offers a free outdoor class in the summer where kids get to plant seeds at a local park.
 They can then check on the plant's progress all summer long!

 For my kids, this is their favorite part about gardening!
 Learning to water the plants helps teach kids what the plants need to thrive.
 I give each of my boys their own little bucket and they go back and forth between the garden and the rain barrel, over and over and over (and over and over).
-One day, they spent about twenty minutes just filling up their bucket and dumping it on the plants (the buckets don't hold much water, so they are able to easily carry them).
-The kids loved getting wet and carrying their buckets around!
+One day, they spent about twenty minutes just filling up their bucket and dumping it on the plants (use a small sand bucket and it's easy to carry).
+The kids loved getting wet and it gave them a sense of responsibility.
 Every time they see me with a watering can, they immediately want to help.
 Just be careful that they don't step on the little seedlings that are sprouting.
 We lost a few onions and radishes when they got squashed by little feet!

 This is the best part for me!
 I love seeing the plants grow throughout the summer, and finally being able to pick and eat them.
 As the plants get larger, my husband and I show our kids how the plants are progressing.
 They can see the flower buds forming, the strawberries and tomatoes turn from green to red, and the onions getting taller.
 When the fruits/vegetables are ripe, the kids help us harvest, and put them into buckets.
 My three year old thought the radishes were "so cool!" and wanted to carry them by hand into the house.